-Melissa Valentine is an Assistant Professor at Stanford University in the Management Science and Engineering Department, and co-director of the Center for Work, Technology, and Organization (WTO).
+Melissa Valentine is an Associate Professor at Stanford University in the Management Science and Engineering Department, and co-director of the Center for Work, Technology, and Organization (WTO).

 Prof Valentine's research focuses on understanding how new technologies change work and organizations.
-She conducts in-depth observational studies to develop new understanding about new forms of organizing.
+She conducts in-depth observational studies to develop new understanding about these changes.
 Her work makes contributions to understanding classic and longstanding challenges in group and organizational behavior (e.g., the role of hierarchy, structuring expertise and learning) but also brings in deep knowledge of how the rise of information technology has made possible new and different team and organizational forms.
 Her most recent study examined how the deployment of new algorithms changed the organizational structure of a retail company.